Communication deviance

 Communication deviance (CD) occurs when a speaker fails to effectively communicate and convey meaning to their listeners with confusing speech or illogical patterns.
 These disturbances can range from vague linguistic references, contradictory statements to more encompassing non-verbal problems at the level of turn-taking.

 The term was originally introduced by Lyman Wynne and Margaret Singer in 1963 to describe a communication style found among parents who had children with schizophrenia.
 According to Wynne, people are able to focus their attention and identify meaning from external stimuli beginning with their interactions, particularly with their parents, during their early years of life.
 In family communication, deviance is present in the way members acknowledge or affirm one another as well as in task performance.

-A recent meta-analysis reported that communication deviance is highly prevalent in parents of patients diagnosed with schizophrenia and adoption studies have reported significant associations between CD in the parent and thought disorder in the offspring.
+A 2013 meta-analysis reported that communication deviance is highly prevalent in parents of patients diagnosed with schizophrenia.
+Another 2000 study have reported significant associations between CD in the parent and thought disorder in the offspring.

 But, some research shows that CD may be more likely to be associated with specific cognitive disorganization rather than the criteria of schizophrenia, like DSM-III or DSM-II.
 Also, findings of CD shows that CD may be associated with children's disorders too, rather than the behavior of preschizophrenic types.

 For application purposes: CD has been thought of as a measurement of disorder shown in speech in the subclinical aspect.

 However, the mechanisms by which CD impacts on the offspring's cognition are still unknown.
 Some researchers theorize that, in the case of a high degree of egocentric communication in parents where the sender and the receiver do not speak and listen according to each other's premises, the child develops uncertainty.

 The research of psychiatrists and psychoanalysts Lyman Wynne and Theodore Lidz on communication deviance and roles (e.g., pseudo-mutuality, pseudo-hostility, schism and skew) in families of people with schizophrenia also became influential with systems-communications-oriented theorists and therapists.

 Signs and symptoms

 For individual

 When talking to people with CD, it is difficult to follow and make consistent sharing of attention and meaning.
-Also, the content which patients said may confuse the listener and inhibit to build of a shared focus of attention.
-For the stability of CD, this will change followed by age.
-Some research shows that young people with CD were not correlated with the follow-up CD, but people at a mean age of 32 have a high correlation with follow-up CD.
+The content of patient's speech may be confusing to listeners, making it difficult to build a shared focus of attention.
+Stability of CD change as one ages; a 2001 study finds little correlation between young people and follow-up CD, while people at a mean age of 32 have a high correlation with follow-up CD.